minus34/gnaf-loader/README.md

 8. Run the script, come back in 15-60 minutes and enjoy!

 ## (COMING SOON) Option 2 - Load PG_DUMP Files
-This option will be available soon after the data is made open!
+NOw that the data is opne - this option will be available soon!

 Not sure how long this takes since I haven't tested it thoroughly yet...